MihaiMan75/MihaiMan75/README.md

 ## ⚡ Fun Facts
 - I love discovering how things work, especially the engineering behind them.
-- Racing, cars, and mechanics are my happy places.
+- Racing, cars, and engineering are my happy places.
 - Balancing life is key: I focus on **sports, healthy living, relaxation, and hard work**.
 - I enjoy being **funny, charismatic**, and connecting with others in a positive way.